PickNikRobotics/moveit_studio_sdk/README.md

 The SDK can be used in the MoveIt Studio Agent container, or separately on a ROS 2 enabled system.
 To test using the SDK and MoveIt Studio separately, take a look at the Docker setup below.

+The full documentation for MoveIt Studio and the MoveIt Studio SDK is hosted at https://docs.picknik.ai/en/stable/index.html.

 ## Docker setup for testing the MoveIt Studio SDK in a separate container

 The Docker workflow outlined here provides a way to test the MoveIt Studio SDK in isolation from MoveIt Studio.